RantAI-dev/Book3-DSAR/content/docs/Part-V/Chapter-26.md

 }
 {{< /prism >}}
 <p style="text-align: justify;">
-The <code>hungarian_algorithm</code> function starts by initializing the cost matrix and the potential arrays <code>u</code> and <code>v</code>, which store the dual variables for the rows and columns, respectively.
+The <code>hungarian_algorithm</code> function starts by initializing the cost matrix and the potential arrays $u$ and $v$, which store the dual variables for the rows and columns, respectively.
 The algorithm iterates through each row, performing reductions and finding the optimal assignment by adjusting the matrix based on uncovered and doubly-covered values.
 </p>

 <p style="text-align: justify;">
-The time complexity of the Hungarian Algorithm is $O(n^3)$, where nnn is the number of vertices in each partition of the bipartite graph.
+The time complexity of the Hungarian Algorithm is $O(n^3)$, where $n$ is the number of vertices in each partition of the bipartite graph.
 This cubic complexity arises from the iterative process of row and column reductions, covering zeros, and adjusting the matrix.
 </p>

 <p style="text-align: justify;">